-As his journey progressed, influenced by New York radio and the master mixes of Timmy Regisford, Merlin Bobb, and Tony Humphries, JV began to focus his attention on the many layers and textures emanating from the NYC music scene; much of what he felt to be at the root of what would become known as House music in Chicago.
+Later influenced by New York radio and the master mixes of Timmy Regisford, Merlin Bobb, and Tony Humphries, JV would go on to discover much about the history of the scene in New York and its connection to what would later become known as House music in Chicago.

-After moving and landing work at an independent record distributor, he would find his way into the heart of New York City nightlife, learning the ins and outs of the music industry along the way.
-Over time his experience and insight would lead him to work for well-established music entities.
-From the influential Vinylmania Records, to dance music staple King Street Sounds and Chicago dj/producer Ron Trent’s Prescription Records, as well as for conglomerate Sony Music Distribution.
+Landing a job working in the warehouse of an indie record distributor, James would later find his way into the heart of New York City nightlife, learning the ins and outs of the music industry along the way.
+Over time his experience and insight would lead him to positions working for a few well-established music entities.
+From the influential Vinylmania Records, to dance label King Street Sounds and Chicago dj/producer Ron Trent’s Prescription Records, as well as for the conglomerate Sony Music Distribution.

 Along with established residencies like Together In Spirit, and A Bedford-Hills Joint, dj James Vincent has gone on to play for dancers at respected venues such as the Shelter and Cielo in New York, as well as the Clubhouse, Red Dog and The Shrine in Chicago.